-Elasticsearch is required for all installations as of 2.4.0.
+Elasticsearch or OpenSearch is required for all installations as of 2.4.0.

 Set up an message queue

 Since 2.3.0 Magento Open Source includes message queue functionality.
 In earlier versions it is available only for Adobe Commerce.

 Settings for Adobe Commerce only

 You can configure the following only if you use Adobe Commerce: